oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

      ![exit out of the analysis](images/event-compression/analysis-exit.png " ")

 18. Now that you have seen the effect of your policy and know that it is working as expected, you may now publish it for use by other administrators.

      Navigate to Setup > Incidents > Event Compression Policies.

      ![navigate back to event compression policies page](images/event-compression/incidents-to-event-compression-policies-from-analysis.png " ")

 19. Click the actions icon under your policy.
+You have the option to edit, create a like, reorder, delete or publish your policies.

      Select Publish.

-     There are other actions you can complete on this policy such as:
-     - Editing the policy when it is in draft state and disabled.
-     - Creating a like policy which creates a separate and editable copy of your policy.
-     - Reordering your policy in the list so it has higher priority when being evaluated by an event rule.
-     - Deleting your policy.

      ![draft policy actions menu](images/event-compression/new-policy-actions.png " ")